jarthod/render-later/README.md

 ## Performance

 Performance-wise, this approach is quite interesting, let me explain why:
-We know for a time that with bandwidth always increasing, web performance is getting more and more constrained by latency.
+We know that bandwidth is always increasing, web performance is getting more and more constrained by latency.

 For cases like this, there is usually two ways: